Our Christian Rehab

 Columbus Women’s Rehab’s Definition of Addiction

 Addiction is characterized by an individual’s progressive loss of control over the continuing use of a substance or behavior.
 The user becomes obsessed with the substance or behavior despite adverse consequences and vigorously denies the existence of a problem if confronted.
 The user will do just about anything to maintain their addiction, so it affects not only the individual person but can also be damaging to families, relationships, careers, and many other aspects of life.
-The Adult and Teen Challenge residential programs are designed to provide long-term recovery from such addictions.
+The Teen Challenge Christian rehabs are designed to provide long-term recovery from such addictions.

-At the core of the Adult and Teen Challenge program is this principle…
+At the core of the Teen Challenge programs is this principle…